mendix/docs/apidocs-mxsdk/apidocs/index.md

 ---
 title: "API Documentation"
 space: "API & SDK"
-description: "The Mendix platform API documentation divided into various sections such as Runtime, Client, Feedback, and Deploy."
+description: "You can browse the Mendix platform API documentation, which is divided into various sections such as Runtime, Client, Feedback, and Deploy."
 ---

 The API documentation is divided into the sections described below.